About once per quarter our Mission

 · Singles Program

-homelessness to self-sufficiency within 90 days.
-In exchange for
+to self-sufficiency within 90 days.
+In exchange for rent/utility-free

-rent/utility-free housing, residents are required by written agreement to
+housing, residents are required by written agreement to work full time,

-work full time, obey the program guidelines, and attend volunteer taught
+obey the program guidelines, and attend volunteer taught classes in life

 LTHC receives funding through the